Model Context Protocol

 mind_query

 Search your MIND knowledge graph.
-Returns an AI-synthesized answer grounded in your stored documents, entries, and thoughts.
-Use this before making decisions — MIND is your memory.
+Returns AI-synthesized answer from your stored documents, entries, and feed posts.
+Use this BEFORE making decisions — MIND is your memory.

 mind_remember